ApaarRaina/Deep-Fake-Detection/README.md

 The process to create it is described in the IEEE paper titled  Deep Fake Face Detection using Convolutional Neural Networks The paper link is given below.
 The preprocess.py I have converted the images to grayscale and adjusted the brightness of each image using CLAHE.

-The model is incomplete I implemented is incompleted for now Hyperparameter tuning is still left.
+The model is incomplete I implemented is incompleted for now.

+Hyperparameter tuning is still left.